How Louisiana at Large Does Mardi Gras

 Baton Rouge

-In the capital city, Spanish Town Parade is a vibrant staple of the Carnival season.
-Since 1981, Spanish Town residents have kidnapped flamingo decorations and relocated it to their own yard — a vibrant kick-off to this festive season!
+The capital city's Spanish Town Parade is a vibrant staple of the Carnival season.
+Since 1981, Spanish Town residents have kidnapped flamingo yard decorations and relocated them to their own yards — a colorful kickoff to a festive season!
+Other parades wind through downtown, featuring beautifully designed floats, marching bands, costumed pets and even a lawnmower-pushing krewe.

 Houma